harshil070/BSE_GCR_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qyng-c79wjQ?si=Jazi3INgjwJ0SHLq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I finished making my accelerometer where the 3-axis gyroscope sends the direction the gyroscope moves and sends the command to the Arduino micro which also sends it to the Serial Monitor.
 For your second milestone, explain what you've worked on since your previous milestone.
 Surprisingly, some things can't work because of one minor wire and a small code.
-My biggest challenge before was my wiring which I ended up fixing.
-Before my final milestone.
+My biggest challenge before was my wiring which I ended up fixing before my final milestone.
 I want my motors to work and my Bluetooth to be connected so my controller can move with my car.

 # Final Milestone